Moonbase59/autocue/README.md

       - /var/azuracast/bin/cue_file:/usr/local/bin/cue_file
 ```

-With AzuraCast, you’ll need to change the auto-generated Liquidsoap Configuration to handle my `autocue:` protocol.
+With AzuraCast, you’ll need to change the auto-generated Liquidsoap Configuration to handle my `autocue2:` protocol.
 This can be done by installing @RM-FM’s [`ls-config-replace`](https://github.com/RM-FM/ls-config-replace) plugin, and copying over the `ls-config-replace/liq/10_audodj_next_song_add_autocue` folder into your `/var/azuracast/plugins/ls-config-replace/liq` folder after installing the plugin.

 **Note:** Liquidsoap recently introduced a _bultin_ `autocue:` protocol.
-I had no chance yet to see if that clashes with mine.
+I had to rename my `autocue:` protocol to `autocue2:` so it doesn’t clash with the other one.

 ## Command-line interface